Announcement: Changes to the Graduation Writing Assessment Requirement (GWAR)

 Undergraduate students satisfy the CSU Graduation Writing Assessment Requirement by passing the Upper-Division Disciplinary Writing Requirement with a grade of C or better.
 This course emphasizes practices, conventions, and strategies appropriate to writing in the discipline.

-Beginning in Fall 2017, graduate students will be exempt from UNIV 4000 or the course alternative, UNIV 4010, if they hold an earned bachelor's degree or higher from an accredited college or university where English is the primary medium of instruction.
+Graduate students are exempt from UNIV 4000 or the course alternative, UNIV 4010, if they hold an earned bachelor's degree or higher from an accredited college or university where English is the primary medium of instruction.
 Graduate students are also exempt from UNIV 4000 if they have a score of 41 or better on the writing portion of the California Basic Education Skills Test (CBEST) or a score of 4 on the analytic writing portion of the GRE or GMAT.

 (Undergraduates) Will I need to take an additional course?

-No, every major included an upper-division disciplinary writing course as one of its graduation requirements.
+No, every major includes an upper-division disciplinary writing course as one of its graduation requirements.

 The WPE is no longer a pre-requisite for any undergraduate courses.
 Pre-requisites have been lifted.